A Process for Making and Pasteurizing Cider

 Introduction

 Because pasteurization at home is inherently dangerous (see the disclaimer below), you must accept and minimize your risk.
 Just because I have been (so far) successful in the steps that I describe below doesn't mean that you will be successful in your interpretation and execution of these steps.
+I welcome any feedback on how to improve these methods or instructions.

 Making Sweet, Hard Cider

 The apple cider ferments for about two months, and I rack the cider off of the sediment after the first month.
-(Fermentation may not require two months, but I've heard that cider yeast is more like wine yeast and a long fermentation is beneficial.)
+(Fermentation may not require two months, but I've heard that cider yeast is more like wine yeast and that a long fermentation is beneficial.)
 After racking, I blanket the carboy with CO2, although this may not be necessary.
-The result is about 5 gallons of perfectly clear, lightly fruity, and bone-dry cider that I find undrinkable because of the dryness, even when it's chilled and carbonated.
+The result after two months is about 5 gallons of perfectly clear, lightly fruity, and bone-dry cider that I find undrinkable because of the dryness, even when it's chilled and carbonated.

-After the initial juicing step, while the 6.25 gallons (24 L) of apple juice is reserved for cider, I take the 2.5 gallons (9.5 L) of pear juice and turn that into syrup.
+After the initial juicing step, while the 6.25 gallons (24 L) of apple juice is reserved for cider, I turn the 2.5 to 3.5 gallons (9.5 to 13.25 L) of pear juice into syrup.
 This juice gets the same immediate treatment with potassium metabisulfite and pectic enzyme, and the same decanting of clear juice the next day.
-I then keep the more than 2 gallons of clear pear juice at close to freezing until I'm ready to turn it into syrup.
+I then keep the approximately 2 to 3 gallons (7.5 to 11.25 L) of clear pear juice at close to freezing until I'm ready to condense it into syrup.
+If I use canning techniques, I can store the syrup for months at room temperature.
+Otherwise, I store the syrup in the freezer until I've stopped cider fermentation and confirmed a lack of fermentation activity, at which point I pasteurize it just before adding it to the cider.

 At this point, I've produced more than five gallons of a sweet, fruity, but uncarbonated hard cider.
 If you use the process described in the Brülosophy post, you can reach the same point with far less effort.